zed/imunify360-doc/docs/dashboard/README.md

 ## Support

-This tab allows you to contact our support team directly from your Imunify360 User Interface.
+This tab allows you to contact our support team directly from your Imunify360 Admin Interface.
 You can create a request and attach some files to it.

-To contact our support team in Imunify360 User Interface, please click the _Call_ icon at the top right corner of the page.
+To contact our support team in Imunify360 Admin Interface, please click the _Call_ icon at the top right corner of the page.

 ![](/images/contactsupport_zoom70.png)